BenningtonCS/tristanryerparke/lenet-ish/readme_lenet.md

 # Lenet 5 Pytorch experimentation #

-Three files, each based off of this tutorial: https://towardsdatascience.com/implementing-yann-lecuns-lenet-5-in-pytorch-5e05a0911320
+Five files, each based off of this tutorial: https://towardsdatascience.com/implementing-yann-lecuns-lenet-5-in-pytorch-5e05a0911320

 * lenet-ish_1.py uses the ReLu activation function.